 A.B.
 Harvard University

-Marshall was a judge in nonfiction for the 2008 National Book Awards, and currently serves on the boards of the Copyright Clearance Center, the Society of American Historians, and the Nathaniel Hawthorne Society.
-She has been the recipient of fellowships from the John Simon Guggenheim Foundation, the Radcliffe Institute for Advanced Study at Harvard University, the National Endowment for the Humanities, and the Massachusetts Artists Foundation, and she has been a fellow of the Massachusetts Historical Society since 1991.
-For the occasion of Margaret Fuller's bicentennial in 2010, Marshall curated an exhibition of rare books, manuscripts, and artwork at the Massachusetts Historical Society titled "A More Interior Revolution": Elizabeth Peabody, Margaret Fuller, and the Women of the American Renaissance.
+Marshall was a judge in nonfiction for the 2008 National Book Awards, and currently serves on the boards of the Copyright Clearance Center, the Society of American Historians, the Nathaniel Hawthorne Society, and the Margaret Fuller Society.
+She has been the recipient of fellowships from the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library, the Radcliffe Institute for Advanced Study at Harvard University, the John Simon Guggenheim Foundation, the National Endowment for the Humanities, and the Massachusetts Artists Foundation.
+Since 1991 she has been a fellow of the Massachusetts Historical Society, where she serves on the Publications Committee and the steering committee of the New England Biography Seminar.
+For the occasion of Margaret Fuller's bicentennial in 2010, Marshall curated an exhibition of rare books, manuscripts, and artwork at the MHS titled A More Interior Revolution: Elizabeth Peabody, Margaret Fuller, and the Women of the American Renaissance.

 Photo credit: Eric Antoniou

 Recent MFA alum Cheryl Buchanan ('15) compiled and edited the book Writers Without, a collection featuring the writing of clients at Boston's St. Francis House day shelter.

 Poet Janaka Stucky (BFA '00) reads at the 50th anniversary of the international poetry reincarnation.

 Emerson College is the highest ranked local school in College Magazine's "Top Ten Best Schools for English Majors" list.